bbauska/W3Cx-4of5-thru-May-2024/README.md

     people from diverse cultures, check for translatability and inappropriate cultural bias.

-You will find more quick tips on the <a href="https://www.w3.org/International/quicktips/">Internationalization quick tips</a> page.
+You will find more quick tips on the <a href="https://www.w3.org/International/quicktips/">
+  Internationalization quick tips</a> page.
 Remember that these tips do not constitute complete guidelines.

 <h4>Internationalization checker</h4>